Intranet Login

 Concerts and Music Events

-The schools musical calendar is very rich and full with numerous festivals, events and concerts occurring throughout theentire school year.
+The school’s musical calendar is very rich and full with numerous festivals, events and concerts occurring throughout the entire school year.
 Some of the festivals students may play at are: Shrove Tuesday, Harvest Festival, Maypole Dance, Lantern Festival, Mid-Winter Festival and the Spring Fair.
 Other events are Open Days, Class Concerts, Senior Ensembles Concert and various busking opportunities throughout the year.
 To view all the events, festivals and concerts see the Calendar.
-Music excursions and guest musicians also form a strong part of the Music Program.
+Music excursions and guest musicians also form a strong part of the Music Programme.
 Some of these events are free to attend.
 Others may require a small fee to cover costs.
-Events chosen will be age and interest appropriate and will be made in consultation with Primary and High School Faculties.
+Events chosen will be age and interest appropriate and will be made in consultation with Primary and Secondary School Faculties.

 Music Teachers